 The Compensation Committee, with the help of our independent compensation consultant, reviews the compensation practices of the peer group in order to evaluate market trends and compare the Company's compensation program with its competitors.
 Based in part on this data and analysis, the Compensation Committee develops a compensation plan that is intended to maintain the link between corporate performance and shareholder returns while being generally competitive within the REIT industry.
-FPL also reviewed the proposed recommendations made to the Compensation Committee does not aim to target any particular peer group percentile, it does review market data for the peer group to assess the competitiveness of the pay opportunities.
+FPL also reviewed the proposed recommendations made to the Compensation Committee by management and provided commentary regarding the reasonableness of such pay programs and pay level adjustments.
+While the Compensation Committee does not aim to target any particular peer group percentile, it does review market data for the peer group to assess the competitiveness of the pay opportunities.
 The target compensation for our CEO approximates the median of the executive compensation peer group.